Find organic equivalency arrangements (trade agreements) made with other countries.

 - monitoring and enforcement activities

-Variances are identified and advice and input are sought from industry on the significance of variations found in the respective standards.
+Advice and input are then sought from industry on the significance of found variations.
 Each government takes this input into consideration while determining if the foreign organic regime can be deemed equivalent.

 Costa Rica